jiangyc2024/NumCSE/CodeExpert/nmcse/readme.md

 ### Local Build

 For building and the image yourself, you have to `docker login -u<nethz> cxhub.ethz.ch` to the code expert registry, which enables you to pull the base image.
+You may have to ask the CodeExpert team for access to this registry first.
 Also, you need to be inside the ETH VPN, because the build process requires access an internal package repository.

 `cd` to your local clone of the *nmcse* repository and run the `build.sh` next to this file.